wp-plugins/favicon-by-realfavicongenerator/README.txt

 == Description ==

 Favicon is not just a single `favicon.ico` file dropped in the middle of your site.
 Nowadays, with so many different platforms and devices, you need a bunch of pictures to get the job done.
+With RealFaviconGenerator, generate all the icons you need for desktop browsers, iPhone/iPad, Android devices, Windows 8 devices, and more.

 iOS devices use a high resolution Apple touch icon to illustrate bookmarks and home screen shortcuts.
 A first generation iPhone needs a 57x57 picture, whereas a brand new iPad with Retina screen looks for a 152x152 picture.
-Android Chrome also use this pictures if it finds them.
+Android Chrome also use these pictures if it finds them.
 Windows 8 takes another route with a dedicated set of icons and HTML declarations.

 Favicon is not only a matter of pictures with different resolutions.
 The various platforms coms with different UI guidelines.
 For example, the classic desktop favicons often use transparency.
 But iOS requires opaque icons.
 And Windows 8 has its own recommendations.